hulk0301/example-app-backend/README.md

 # example-app-backend

-This is simple backend service written in GoLang.
+This is a simple backend service written in GoLang.
 It provides an HTTP Rest API.
-The api specification can be found here: [api/openapi.yaml](api/openapi.yaml)
+The API specification can be found here: [api/openapi.yaml](api/openapi.yaml).

 ## Build on Docker